scorelab/Bassa/README.md

 ### Setting up Bassa from the source code
 In order to to setup Bassa from the source code, you need a machine with either Linux, MacOS or Windows operating system.
+Keep an eye on the configuration files such as dl.conf as they are specific to docker environment.

 ### Setting up Bassa on Linux based operating systems